208cai5099/Data-Analysis-Projects-in-Python/README.md

-# Data Analysis Prokects in Python
+# Data Analysis Projects in Python
 Hi!
 This is a repository of my mini-data projects to practice my Python skills.
 Any opinion or statement in these analyses is my own and does not reflect the opinion of any other entity.